wrsturgeon/unsupervised_segmentation/README.md

 ## Goals

-To integrate recognition and segmentation in machine learning: to be able to point to and count "things" as part of recognition.
+To integrate recognition and segmentation in machine learning: to be able to pinpoint and count "things" as part of recognition, not as a separate process afterward.

 ## Architecture